 The ibiyaya Happy Bicycle Pet Trailer / Stroller is the red dog stroller second from the left in the comparison photos.
 This was our first experience using a bike trailer-type dog stroller, and getting Ty into this style was more difficult.
 Since losing his vision, he won’t step onto uncertain footing, and lifting him into this dog stroller and securing the safety straps is awkward.

 The ibiyaya dog stroller comes with the bike trailer arm, though we only tested it as a stroller.
 It also has air-filled tires, a cup holder, reflectors and a flag for visibility, a large storage pocket, and comes with a rain cover.
-With a maximum weight capacity of 66 pounds, this is a more compact stroller.
+With a maximum weight limit of 66 pounds, this is a more compact pet stroller too.
 While Ty fit fine, it would only accommodate multiple pets if they were very small.

-Traversing trails, grass, and pavement was no problem for this dog stroller, and Ty seemed quite comfortable in it.
+This dog stroller was no problem navigating trails, grass, and pavement, and Ty seemed quite comfortable in it.
 It has a very simple folding mechanism and a clasp that holds it closed.
 One of the drawbacks to this stroller is the fixed handle bar, which might be uncomfortable for some humans.
 The other is the plastic zippers, which don’t glide easily.

 DoggyRide – Novel Dog Jogger-Stroller – $399